michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0146.md

 - v: change or cause to change directly from a solid into a vapor without first melting
 - v: vaporize and then condense right back again
 ### Family
-sublime: sublimate, sublimed, sublimely, sublimer, sublimes, sublimest, subliming, sublimity+;sublimate: sublimated, sublimates, sublimating, sublimation;sublimation: sublimations;sublimity: sublimities
+- sublime: sublimate, sublimed, sublimely, sublimer, sublimes, sublimest, subliming, sublimity+
+- sublimate: sublimated, sublimates, sublimating, sublimation
+- sublimation: sublimations
+- sublimity: sublimities
 ### Examples
 - There was sublime chanting from a choir of men and women in smart cream uniforms.
 - The most sublime and insightful words, more often than not, emerge from decidedly ignoble creatures.